According to the Nielson Norman Group, the first 10 seconds someone spends on your site are the most critical in gaining and keeping their attention.

 Because of this, it’s crucial you routinely test your site’s speed and performance to make sure it’s functioning the best it can for site visitors.
 Let’s take a look at how you can do just that.

-One of the most popular WordPress site speed tools on the web is Pingdom.
+One of the most popular website speed tools on the web is Pingdom.
 Overall this tool is easy to use and understand, making it great tool for beginners.

 Pingdom tests your website by using a Google Chrome web browser to replicate what an actual user experiences when they arrive on your site.
 Results include detailed data that lets you know how big your site is and how fast it loads.
 In addition, you’ll see helpful charts that give you a snapshot of how your site is performing and where you can make improvements.
 Not to mention, you’ll also receive a site performance grade.

 Pingdom also has a unique (though premium) notification system that immediately alerts you if your site is under-performing or has gone offline.
 It will also let you know if your site requires any critical updates.